paultat91/Basic_RNN/README.md

 # Basic RNN
-implementing a vanilla rnn on the MNIST dataset
+Implementing a vanilla recurrent neural network on the MNIST dataset for classification

 Here I attempt to make a vanilla RNN for the MNIST classification problem.
 I hope to implement the backpropagation through time
 (BPTT) algorithm from scratch.